 Kobe Rookie Year Stats: 71 games | 7.6 points per game | 1.9 total rebounds | 1.3 assists.
 His rookie season was pretty good but by no means did it predict the future of the BLACK MAMBA.

 Kobe Bryant’s rookie cards would be worth owning even without legendary status.
 His accomplishments are awe-inspiring: 5 NBA Championships, 2 NBA Finals MVPs, 1 NBA MVP, 18 All-Star Games, and 11 All-NBA First-Team honors.

 He was beloved by fans and may have been one of the most popular players in the NBA (if not all of sport), which also adds to the value of his cards.

 Here is several Kobe Bryant Rookie Cards that are worth adding to your collection whether you are a Kobe fan, basketball fan, sports fan, sports card investing fan, or just a fan of making money.

 1996 Kobe Bryant Topps Chrome Refractor RC #138

-Sports fans will be asking “is Kobe really gone?” for the foreseeable future.
+Sports fans will ask, “is Kobe really gone?” for the foreseeable future.
 His Cards are not only a sure-fire investment, they are a way to maintain a little piece of Kobe for yourself.

 1996 Kobe Bryant Fleer Metal Precious RC #181